GateHouse Media: Bankruptcy, bailout and restructuring

-Recent acquisitions
+Post-restructuring

 In January 2015, GateHouse purchased the 36 newspapers of the Halifax Media Group for $280 million.
 In February 2015, GateHouse purchased Stephens Media, which published newspapers mainly in Arkansas and Nevada, for $102.8 million.
 In December 2015, GateHouse sold the Las Vegas Review-Journal, the Stephens group's largest paper, to casino magnate Sheldon Adelson for $140 million.

 In November 2016, GateHouse announced the purchase of Harris Enterprises, based in Hutchinson, Kan., which operated six daily newspapers in Kansas and Iowa.
 In February 2017, GateHouse purchased the Dix Communications newspaper chain for $21.2 million.
 Dix Communications operates in northeastern and east-central Ohio, including more than 30 daily and weekly newspapers.
 In June 2017, GateHouse announced it was purchasing Calkins Media Group's four six-day-a-week newspapers and Calkins Digital Group, a press facility and related websites and other digital operations.

 In August 2017, GateHouse announced it was purchasing 11 daily newspapers, 30 weeklies, and other assets from Morris Publishing Group, a division of Morris Communications.

 In October 2017, GateHouse acquired Edward A. Sherman Publishing Company, parent of The Newport Daily News.

 In January 2018, GateHouse announced its purchase of Oregon's second-largest daily newspaper, The Register-Guard.

 In February 2018, GateHouse announced the acquisition of Kirk Davis's independently owned Holden Landmark Corporation for an undisclosed sum.
 The sale includes the central Massachusetts media properties, Worcester Magazine, The Landmark, baystateparent Magazine, Leominster Champion, Millbury-Sutton Chronicle, and the Grafton News.